ryankciu/networks-in-early-colonial-hong-kong/README.md

        fit="contain"
        url="images/node.png">

-Moreover, my graph allows the viewers to search for a specific person.
+Moreover, my graph allows the viewers to search for a specific person through their names or affiliations.
 It will then display precise biographical information about each individual, such as gender, affiliations, footnotes that clarify the relationships between individuals, and a bibliography for references.
 <param ve-image
        fit="contain"
        url="images/search.png">